Joseph Schuster (composer): Life and career

 Schuster was born in Dresden, where he received his first musical training from his father, a court musician, and from Johann Georg Schürer.
 Thanks to a scholarship from the Saxon Prince-electors, he was able to study with Giovanni Battista Martini and counterpoint in Venice with G. Pera from 1765 to 1768.
-In 1776 he completed his first opera seria Didone abbandonata, after a libretto by Metastasio.
-It was given at the Teatro San Carlo in Naples and by all accounts a great success.
+In 1776, he completed his first opera seria Didone abbandonata, after a libretto by Metastasio.
+It was given at the Teatro San Carlo in Naples and by all accounts was a great success.
 In the same year, the opera seria Demofoonte premiered in Forlì.

 In the following years, Schuster's position was solidified with operatic successes in Naples and Venice.
-He was also recognized in Germany as an accomplished composer and his singspiel, Der Alchymist, oder Der Liebesteufel is considered one of the finest examples of the art form.
+He was also recognized in Germany as an accomplished composer, and his singspiel, Der Alchymist, oder Der Liebesteufel is considered one of the finest examples of the art form.
 Most of his works are assigned to the opera buffa, but he also composed religious works, chamber music and orchestral music.